 College is a time for self-discovery, growth, and learning, including how to manage the essential skill of nourishing one’s body.
 Without a doubt, most students are managing their food intake completely on their own for the first time.

 They’ll have to learn how to contend with late night pizza deliveries, free food at special dorm and campus events, meal cards, and other opportunities to eat what they love.
-They’ll have to deal with the stress of homesickness, exams, and roommates, any of which could trigger emotional eating.
+They’ll have to deal with the stress of homesickness, tight budgets, exams, and roommates, any of which could trigger emotional eating.
 They will face the pressure to fit in (good news: it was probably worse in high school!), make friends, and date.

 And, through it all, they will be bombarded with confusing messages about nutrition, diets, and health that can lead to disordered eating and contribute to eating disorders.